 - What do practice supervisors do?

-- What do academic assessors do?
+- Practice and academic assessors

-- Collation and confirmation of academic learning
+- Practice and academic learning

-- Support for the academic assessor role
+- Support for the assessor role

 Learning environments and experiences